novinary/React-Router-Movies/PSEUDOCODE.md

 - First, import { Link } from 'react-router-dom'; inside of MovieList.js - Done
 Make card in  MovieList a link
 - Done

+Step 8
+When a user clicks on a movie card they should be taken to /movies/{id of movie here} to see the details for the selected movie.
+You will need to modify line 13 of Movie.js in order to accept the correct id for the movie selected.
+- Get the id passed on the URL - done